Jewel Thief (1967 film): Plot

 A mysterious jewel thief has been looting valuable gems throughout the country.
 As the daring crimes grab headlines, the Police Commissioner of Bombay mentions that the thief is currently operating in his jurisdiction.
 He vows to resign if he fails to catch the criminal by January 26.

-Meanwhile, the Commissioner's son Vinay is hired by prominent jeweller Vishambhar Nath, who values his skill with jewels highly.
-In the course of his work, Vinay grows close to Vishambhar's daughter Anjali.
+Meanwhile, the Commissioner's son Vinay is hired by prominent jeweller Vishambhar Nath, who highly values his skill with jewels.
+During his work, Vinay grows close to Vishambhar's daughter Anjali.
 At a party hosted by Anjali, Vishambhar's childhood friend Arjun and Arjun's sister, Shalini, mistake Vinay to be Shalini's fiancé, Amar.
 Both of them soon realise the mistake, but Arjun notes Vinay's uncanny similarity to Amar.
 Nevertheless, Shalini and Vinay strike a friendship, that develops into romance.
 Shalini's engagement ring is identified as a previously stolen piece of jewellery, and the Commissioner suspects that Amar might actually be the elusive jewel thief.

 At Vishambhar's shop, all the jewellery in a concealed storeroom gets stolen.
-He believes that the man he had left in-charge was Vinay, although the real Vinay was with Anjali.
+He believes that the man he had left in charge was Vinay, although the real Vinay was with Anjali.
 The police believe the impersonator was Amar.
-A small-time thief gets caught at the shop, and divulges information about Amar's associate, Helen.
-Vinay agrees to help the police by impersonating Amar, and goes to meet Helen.
+A small-time thief gets caught at the shop and divulges information about Amar's associate, Helen.
+Vinay agrees to help the police by impersonating Amar and goes to meet Helen.
 He tricks her and learns that the real Amar is going to Pune.
 There, Vinay meets other members of Amar's gang, including Julie, Amar's wife.
-The gang fly to Calcutta and pull off another jewellery heist.
+The gang flies to Calcutta and pulls off another jewellery heist.
 Arjun and Vinay learn from Julie, who has realised that Vinay is only masquerading as her husband, that Amar has left for Gangtok, Kingdom of Sikkim.